 Patients in iCMP who require complex pain or symptom management are offered the opportunity to receive home-based palliative care services.
 The home-based palliative care team develops complex home care plans in collaboration with patients’ primary care physicians and specialists.
 For example, if a patient develops an infection that requires treatment with intravenous (IV) antibiotics and is unable, or unwilling, to travel to the clinic, the patient can safely receive IV antibiotics at home.
 This is more satisfying for the patient and avoids costs associated with the primary care visit or with an eventual trip to the emergency department as symptoms worsen.
 When hospice becomes the best care plan for the patient, the home-based palliative care clinicians support patients and their families through the transition to hospice care.

-Partners plans to grow the home-based palliative care program and continues to improve its clinicians’ comfort and readiness to have discussions about serious illnesses.
-The organization plans to continue to pilot additional ways of supporting patients through end of life transitions.
+Mass General Brigham plans to grow the home-based palliative care program and continues to improve its clinicians’ comfort and readiness to have discussions about serious illnesses.
+The organization plans to continue to pilot additional ways of supporting patients through end-of-life transitions.